 Three options are presented, and through the parsing out of this discussion, WOMEN TALKING manages to tackle issues involving women’s rights, domestic abuse, and moral judgment at large.
 Though in the way that Sarah Polley tackles this subject, one could apply this movie’s conversation-based approach to pretty much any social issue that gets people talking.
 Throughout the stories that unfold in WOMEN TALKING, tales both horrific and amusing are told.
 As the women of this community engage in every new aspect of their discussion, the texture of the film’s moral arguments only get richer, and more complicated.
 Especially thanks to Sarah Polley assembling an impressive assortment of actors to take on the task.

-Claire Foy and Jesse Buckley’s Extraordinary Performances
+Claire Foy and Jessie Buckley’s Extraordinary Performances

 An all-star cast is present to play a part in the discussion that WOMEN TALKING centers its action around.
 Academy Award® winner Frances McDormand, Rooney Mara, and Ben Whishaw are all a part of the stellar cast, who are confined for the most part to one setting.
 This high-pressure debate is carried by their star power, as the proceedings twist and turn on a constant basis.

-Even in that impressive lineup, it’s the performances of Academy Award nominees Claire Foy and Jesse Buckley that steal the show in WOMAN TALKING.
+Even in that impressive lineup, it’s the performances of Academy Award nominees Claire Foy and Jessie Buckley that steal the show in WOMEN TALKING.
 Respectively playing the characters of Salome Friesen and Mariche Loewen, Foy and Buckley represent two of the members in the community who have had the hardest time dealing with the cycle of abuse.
-Jesse Buckley’s Mariche is a stern, but forceful participant who wavers between both sides of the issue.
+Jessie Buckley’s Mariche is a stern, but forceful participant who wavers between both sides of the issue.
 It’s never easy for her, and Buckley’s intensity suggests that point all throughout WOMEN TALKING.
 Meanwhile, Claire Foy is absolutely incendiary as Salome, especially when she gets to deliver an impassioned speech on her viewpoint.

-As part of the larger ensemble, Claire Foy and Jesse Buckley’s performances in WOMEN TALKING only further highlight the level of talent present in this film.
+As part of the larger ensemble, Claire Foy and Jessie Buckley’s performances in WOMEN TALKING only further highlight the level of talent present in this film.
 Acting as both stand outs and supporting figures, their strengths show just how everyone in the cast gets a moment to shine, in service of the entire picture.